interledger/open-payments-cli/README.md

 Fetches an outgoing payment previously created in the session.

-### `grant:op`
+### `grant:op <debitAmount?> <receiveAmount?>`

 Initiates an outgoing payment grant request.
+If no `debitAmount` or `receiveAmount` provided, uses the amounts from the created quote of the session.
 After the pending grant is requested, a prompt will apprear to enter the URL of the completed redirect site of the interaction.
 The URL must contain a `interact_ref`.
 Once entered, the grant will be finalized, and outgoing payments can now be created.

 ### `session:get`